KnowageLabs/Knowage-Documentation/functionalities-guide/KPI/ka_KPI.rst

 placeholder represents a filter that you can add to your rule and that can be useful for profiling tasks.
-It is possible to assign value to a placeholder while configuring the schedulation of the KPI (this procedure will be further examined in “Document creation” paragraph).
+It is possible to assign value to a placeholder while configuring the schedulation of the KPI (this procedure will be further examined in â€œDocument creationâ€ paragraph).
 The syntax to use in queries for setting a placeholder is columnName=@placeholderName, as the example in Figure 7.3 shows.